File a Complaint

 Citizens with a criminal complaint should first contact their local Police Department (or Stark County Sheriff’s office - where there is no local Police Department) for their assistance and investigation.
 In some cases, due to manpower restrictions or police response priorities, the Police Department or Sheriff’s office may be unavailable or unable to help.
 In such a case, The Canton Prosecutor’s Office is available for the filing of private criminal complaints with the possibility of filing criminal charges if necessary.

 Where & When to File

-If the incident of complaint occurred within the above mentioned service area, and involves a person 18 years or older, a complaint may be filed with the Canton City Prosecutor's Office.
+If the incident of complaint occurred within the above mentioned service area, and involves a person 18 years or older, a complaint may be filed with the Canton City Prosecutor’s Office.
 The office is located on the Seventh Floor of Canton City Hall, 218 Cleveland Avenue SW, Canton, OH 44702.
-The office is open for complaints Monday through Friday between the hours of 8:30 am and 4 pm
+The office is open for complaints Monday and Tuesday between the hours of 1:00 pm and 4 pm, and Tuesday and Thursdays between the hours of 8:30 am and 11:30 am.

 What to Expect

 Upon arrival at the City Prosecutor’s Office, you will be asked by the receptionist to fill out a complaint form.
 You will than have an opportunity to speak to a staff member about your concerns.
 During the course of your interview, the staff member will ask you questions to determine if your complaint actually alleges criminal activity.
 The Prosecutor’s Office handles only criminal complaints, examples of which include: domestic violence, assault, theft, telephone harassment and vandalism.